-Graduation from the program in radiation therapy satisfies academic eligibility to take the national certifying examination in radiation therapy given by the American Registry of Radiologic Technologists (ARRT).
-Candidates who pass this examination become Registered Radiation Therapists [R.T.(T.)(A.R.R.T.)].
+Graduates of the program are eligible to take the national certifying examination in radiation therapy given by the American Registry of Radiologic Technologists (ARRT).
+Candidates who pass this examination become Registered

+Radiation Therapists [R.T.(T.)(A.R.R.T.)].
 Successful completion of the program does not itself ensure registration.
 Each student is responsible for familiarizing himself/herself with the applicable registration requirements.